 Gift cards, merchandise, and statement credits are not recommended.
 You will earn less than 1 CPP using these options.
 If cash back or gift cards are what you want, this card is probably not for you.

-Unlike its bigger “siblings”, the Amex Everyday Card is not known for its perks.
+Unlike its bigger “siblings”, the American Express Everyday Card is not known for its perks.
 However, you still receive standard Amex benefits for being a card-member.

 If you’re unhappy with a purchase, the Return Protection benefit helps you get your money back.
 American Express is the best in the credit card industry in helping cardholders with returns.